MantoothUX/Portfolio-2025/DEPLOYMENT_GUIDE.md

 netlify deploy --prod --dir=dist
 ```

-## Step 4: Configure DNS
+## Step 5: Configure DNS

-Once your site is deployed on Netlify, you'll need to update your DNS records:
+Once your site is deployed on Vercel or Netlify, you'll need to update your DNS records:

+### For Vercel:
+1. Go to Project Settings → Domains
+2. Add `mantoothux.com` and `www.mantoothux.com`
+3. Vercel will provide DNS records to add:
+   - A record or CNAME for root domain
+   - CNAME for www subdomain
+4. Update DNS at your domain registrar (GoDaddy, etc.)

+### For Netlify:

 ### If Netlify provides a CNAME:
 1. Go to your domain registrar (where you bought mantoothux.com)